dotoscat/toyblock/README.rst

 ----

 Toyblock provides you a Pool.
 A Pool helps you to manage large groups of entities (such bullets or enemies) and caches them for speed.
-Actually this is an experimental feature.

 ::